nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

     * When the XOR is the same and the LC value equals BOB's highest Lamport Clock value: no action required.
     * When different, send a message containing:
       * LC value sent by Alice
-      * the IBLT that includes the Lamport Clock range of 0-LC
+      * the IBLT that includes the Lamport Clock range of 0-LC(Alice)
       * Bob's highest Lamport Clock value

 3. When receiving the message, Alice subtracts Bob's IBLT from her own IBLT for the given range (§4.2.3):
-   * If not deconstructable, go to 1 and send values based on a lower Lamport Clock value.
+   * If not decodable, go to 1 and send values based on the previous page.
-   * If deconstructable, send a request for missing transactions
+   * If decodable, send a request for missing transactions
-   * If Bob's highest Lamport Clock value is higher that the LC value sent in 1, then request transactions by Lamport Clock value:
+   * If Bob's highest Lamport Clock value is higher than the LC value sent in 1, then request transactions by Lamport Clock value:
      * Lamport Clock start value.
      * Lamport Clock end value.